 Warwick Sutton Scholars Year 9 Programme

 GSD contributes to the organisation and delivery of the Year 9 Sutton Scholars Programme.
 The Year 9 Programme consists of a two-day residential and several campus days, and it culminates with a graduation event.
-This year's focus was Food and Global Sustainable Development.
 The Programme is run by the University's dedicated Widening Participation Team in collaboration with GSD staff and students.

 GSD has provided several taster sessions in schools in the West Midlands and has been involved in initiatives run by the University's dedicated Widening Participation Team.